lnbits/bitcoinSwitch/README.md

 ### What you need
 - esp32 dev kit
-- something to turn on
-- Relais
+- High level relais
-- female to male and male to male cables
+- Female to male and male to male cables
-- Data Cable
+- Data cable
 - Optional: a case
 - Desktop PC
 - LNbits LNURLdevice Extension
+- Something to turn on

    <table>